-The program begins with the basic laboratory courses which present an ideal learning situation for the development of fundamental laboratory skills.
-This 8 week period includes lecture presentations, demonstrations, clinical observations and hands-on practical experience.
+The year begins with a student laboratory workshop period that takes place at Evanston Hospital.
+The basic laboratory courses present an ideal learning environment for the development of fundamental laboratory skills.
+This 6 week period includes lecture presentations, demonstrations, clinical observations and hands-on practical experience.

-The didactic portion of the program is presented by pathologists, PhD scientists and experienced medical laboratory scientists.
-It consists of approximately 6 hours of lecture per week with emphasis placed on theory, calculations and pathophysiology.
+The didactic portion of the Program is presented by pathologists, PhD scientists and experienced Medical Laboratory Scientists.
+It consists of approximately 6 hours of lecture per week with emphasis placed on theory, calculations and pathophysiology is considered the advanced application of theory taught.